MT-SNN: Enhance Spiking Neural Network with Multiple Thresholds: Experiments

-\subsection{Network Architectures}
+\subsubsection{Network Architectures}

-ResNet and VGG networks are implemented for experiments with various configurations, the configurations of VGG-like architectures are listed in Table \ref{tab:vgg_models}.
-The convolutions between pooling layers are viewed as a stage, same number of filters are used for convolutions in the same stage.
-The models end with two fully connected layers, the former layer is a hidden layer, while the latter layer is for output.
+The model configurations are detailed in \cref{tab:model_configs}.
+Convolutional layers with the same feature map size are considered as a stage, sharing the same number of filters.
+VGG models terminate with two fully connected layers (hidden and output), while the ResNet models have only the output layer.

-The VGG-8 model is the model architecture\cite{WeiFang2020IncorporatingLM} for CIFAR10 dataset, 92\% parameters of the model are from the first dense layer because of the large size of output of the last pooling layer.
-So VGG-9 is proposed to deepen the network as well as reduce the model size.
+VGG-8, proposed by Wei et al.\cite{WeiFang2020IncorporatingLM}, is a compact architecture for CIFAR10.
+Due to the large output size of the last pooling layer, 92\% of its parameters reside in the first dense layer.
+We introduce VGG-9 to deepen the network and reduce model size.

-Each convolution layer is followed by a batch normalization layer and a PLIF layer to fire spikes, the first Conv-BN-PLIF is viewed as the encoder to convert image pixels into spikes.
+Each convolution layer is followed by a batch normalization layer and a PLIF layer to fire spikes, the first Conv-BN-PLIF serves as the encoder, converting image pixels into spikes.

-Similarly, the configuration of ResNet architectures is listed in Table \ref{tab:resnet_models}.
-The residual connections happened at the membrane level following \cite{hu2021advancing}.
-After convolution layers, a pooling layer with large size is applied to convert the output image into 1-D, after which a fully-connected layer is appended as the output.
+Following Hu et al.\cite{hu2021advancing}, residual connections in ResNet models operate at the membrane potential level.
+After convolutional layers, a pooling layer reduces the output feature map to 1D before the final output layer.
+All convolutional layers use 3x3 kernels, except for the first layer in ResNet-34 for ImageNet, which uses a 7x7 kernel.